 Whereas:

-A. The CAISO operates an Energy Imbalance Market pursuant to the CAISO Tariff.
+A. The CAISO operates a Real-Time Market for Energy pursuant to the CAISO Tariff.

-B. The EIM Participating Resource receives imbalance energy service from an EIM Entity in accordance with the EIM Entity’s Open Access Transmission Tariff or from another transmission service provider within the EIM Entity Balancing Authority Area.
+B. The EIM Participating Resource receives balancing Energy service from an EIM Entity in accordance with the EIM Entity’s open access transmission tariff or from another transmission service provider within the EIM Entity Balancing Authority Area.

-C. The Parties wish to enter into this Agreement to establish the terms and conditions for participation in the Energy Imbalance Market by the EIM Participating Resource in accordance with Section 29 of the CAISO Tariff.
+C. The Parties wish to enter into this Agreement to establish the terms and conditions for participation in the CAISO’s Real-Time Market by the EIM Participating Resource in accordance with Section 29 of the CAISO Tariff.

 NOW THEREFORE, in consideration of the mutual covenants set forth herein, THE PARTIES AGREE as follows: